fukamachi/clack/README.markdown

-# Slinky - Web Application Framework for Common Lisp
+# Slinky - Web Application Environment for Common Lisp

-Slinky is yet another Web Application Framework for Common Lisp based on Hunchentoot.
+Slinky is a Web Application Environment for Common Lisp inspired by Rack and WSGI.

+Now works on Hunchentoot only.

 ## Usage

+## Dependency

+* Hunchentoot
+* Closer MOP
+* Alexandria

 ## License